 And missed he was.
 By his family.
 By his wife.
 By his friends.
 And now, by all of us.

 A few weeks after receiving the notice of his passing, Raymond’s parents received his last letter home.
 “Lots of love to everyone,” he signed it.
 While the echoes of the mighty guns had fallen silent upon the sea, Raymond’s love would be felt for decades to come.

 Author’s Note: On 24 April 2020, we interviewed a 90 year old man from Connecticut named Bill Parker.
 He attended Camp Takodah in the early 1940s.
 During the conversation, we learned that Bill’s Father, Arthur, used to work as a Steam Engine Mechanic at Keene Chair Company in Keene, NH.
 His job was to run a large Fitchburg Steam Engine that helped power the factory.
 A local boy took an interest in the engine and he would come to the factory to visit Arthur and see the engine at work.
 When it turned out later that the boy – by then a young man – had died in the war, Arthur was devastated.
 That boy was Raymond.
-“Krepps,” said Bill as told us the story, “is not a name you ever forget.”
-We can imagine that Raymond had a similar, if not unusual, technical interest in the steam engines aboard USS New York and, without a doubt, USS South Dakota.
+“Krepps,” said Bill as he told us the story, “is not a name you ever forget.”
+We imagine that Raymond had a similar, if not unusual, technical interest in the steam engines aboard USS New York and, without a doubt, USS South Dakota.
 There is a surviving example of a Fitchburg Steam Engine that is still in running condition at the New England Wireless & Steam Museum in East Greenwich, RI.
 You can see pictures of it by clicking here.